Seeking advice before signing a new employment contract

 You would not want to be running the risk that you’ll be left with just one week’s pay, should things not work out in the new job, so this may be an important clause to negotiate out.
 Especially if you have been head-hunted specifically for the new role, why should you then not have some job security for making the move?

 Restrictive covenants frequently stop senior executives from dealing with their ex-employer’s clients or joining a competitor.
 They most typically last for anything between three and 12 months after you have left your job, so they have the potential to have a massive impact on your career.
 Add this time to your notice period and you could be finding yourself prevented from working in a new role, for a long time.

 There are different angles for negotiation on this: Firstly, if there is a garden leave clause, check that any time served on this is off-set against the overall restricted period.
 The approach you take will depend on your industry dynamics, what you have in mind to do next and what matters most to you.

 Other executives may accept the restriction, but use the period of time as a reference point against which to negotiate up their notice period.

 You will have most bargaining power at the time you are negotiating your overall package.

-Slater and Gordon Lawyers can provide senior executives with advice before starting a new job.
-Our employment solicitors can help to review employment contracts and negotiate new terms.
-For an initial consultation call us on 0800 916 9060 or contact us online.
+Slater and Gordon's expert employment solicitors can provide senior executives with advice before starting a new job and help to review employment contracts and negotiate new terms.
+Call us on or and we'll call you.